kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module3-dayn.md

       ![json](./images/DNAC-ProvisionTasking.png?raw=true "Import JSON")

    5. After a small amount of time, you will see a success notification.
-What is essential to understand is that the configuration, while pushed to the device, will resync in DNA Center after the resync timer has elapsed.
+What is essential to understand is that the configuration, while pushed to the device, will resync in Cisco Catalyst Center after the resync timer has elapsed.
    6. To resync the configuration so that it may be viewed before the normal 25 mins, then perform the following task:
       1. Change the focus to **Inventory**
       2. Select the *ACCESS-c9300-1-ASW* switch and select **Actions>Inventory>Resync Device**